orggue/adidas-zaragoza/container-essentials/docker/03_images.md

 A Dockerfile is a build recipe for a Docker image.
 * It contains a series of instructions telling Docker how an image is constructed.
-* The docker build command builds an image from a Dockerfile.
+* The `docker build` command builds an image from a Dockerfile.

 ----

 ### Why do we need to use Dockerfile?

 * Dockerfile is not yet-another shell.
 Dockerfile has its special mission: automation of Docker image creation.
-* Once, you write build instructions into Dockerfile, you can build the same image just with docker build command.
+* Once you write build instructions into a Dockerfile, you can build the same image just with the `docker build` command.
-* Dockerfile is also useful and acts as a kind of documentation what a container does.
+* Dockerfile is also useful and acts as a kind of documentation of what a container does.

 ----